 The Best Running Shoes for Plantar Fasciitis

 There are many running shoes on the market, but finding the best shoe is critical for preventing plantar fasciitis and recovering from it.
-Some of the best shoes include:
+The best shoes are covered below, first up, my personal daily runners The Brooks adrenaline GTS:

 Asics Gel Exalt